Who can do sex work

 Remember though that there is a risk you may be deported while enforcing your rights.
 It is a good idea to get advice from the New Zealand Prostitutes Collective (NZPC) or a Community Law Centre while you decide what else to do.

-If you were brought to New Zealand by someone else in a “trafficking” situation, you can go to the police and get a special kind of visa so you can stay in New Zealand.
-For information about these human trafficking visas, see the chapter “Immigration” under “Family violence, vulnerable migrants, and other special visa policies”.
+If you were brought to New Zealand by someone else in a “trafficking” situation, you can go to the police and get a special kind of visa so you can stay in New Zealand (see: “Family violence, vulnerable migrants, and other special visa policies”).

 Here are some of the rights you have, even if you are doing sex work illegally on a temporary visa: